Beee4life/acf-city-selector/README.md

 # ACF City Selector

 Welcome to the City Selector plugin, which is an extension for [Advanced Custom Fields](https://www.advancedcustomfields.com).
-This is not a stand-alone plugin, you'll need ACF for it.
+This is not a stand-alone plugin, you'll need ACF (active) for it to run.

 - [Version](#version)
 - [Description](#description)